Components

 In this context headless means that the enrollment happens on the client-side without any UI component, and it is therefore pure Javascript.

-Waits for the "begin-image-stream" event and sends the first face frame.
+Waits for the "begin-stream" event and sends the first face frame.

-Waits for the "image-accepted" event and sends one more face frame.
+Waits for the "frame-results" event and sends one more face frame.

 The wait will continue in a loop until either of:

-The "stop-sending" event is fired which means that the liveness passed.
+The "stop-stream" event is fired which means that the biometric pipeline succeeded.

 Now the Keyless Authentication Service will extract the vectors of the last frame sent and perform the recognition process.